-77 See Access Standard Assessment Guide and Generator Connection Application Checklist, at https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/participate-in-the-market/network-connections/transmission-and-distribution-in-the-nem/stage-3-application.
+82 See Access Standard Assessment Guide and Generator Connection Application Checklist, at https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/participate-in-the-market/network-connections/transmission-and-distribution-in-the-nem/stage-3-application.

-- (i) type of technology;

-- (ii) performance;

-- (iii) network point characteristics;

-- (iv) impact on system strength quantities or reductions in fault levels that might not be captured using the simplified SMIB set of tests specified in Appendix B; and

-- (v) impact on stability.
+- (iv) impact on system strength quantities or reductions in fault levels that might not be captured using the simplified SMIB set of tests specified in Appendix B; and - (v) impact on stability.